 "NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION: The transferability of credits you earn at Xavier College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the Associate of Science in Nursing (ASN) degree or Vocational Nursing (VN) certificate you earn at Xavier College is at the complete discretion of the institution to which you may seek to transfer.
 If the ASN degree or VN certificate that you earn at this institution is not accepted at the institution.
-For this reason, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Xavier College to determine if your ASN degree or VN certificate will transfer."
 CEC § 94909 (a)(15) (https://bppe.ca.gov/lawsregs/ppe_act.pdf